Name of Group: Friends of Badock’s Wood

-The Group is non political and Membership is open to anybody with an interest in Badock’s Wood or the immediate surrounding area.
+Membership is open to anybody with an interest in Badock’s Wood, or its immediate surrounding area.

 All Meetings are open to all Members of the Group.
 Individual Members will be elected to the following posts on the Management Committee:

-Vice-Chairman* – to stand-in for the Chairman, as and when necessary.
+Vice Chair – to stand-in for the Chair, as and when necessary.

 Treasurer – to be responsible for maintaining a bank account for the Group, holding the cheque book, keeping receipts and a record of all income/expenditure for the Group.
 Two signatures will be required on any cheques issued by the Group.

-Secretary – to be responsible for arranging Meetings, circulating Agendas Minutes and Notes etc.
+Secretary – to be responsible for correspondence, general group e-mails, and arranging Meetings, circulating Agenda, Minutes and Notes etc.

 Other co-opted (non-elected) post holders, for supporting duties, can be nominated as and when these additional (non-executive) roles are deemed necessary.
-The post-holders do not need to be elected and the posts would be created in order to discharge particular tasks, by they short or long-term.
-Such roles could be (but not exclusively) :
+The post holders do not need to be elected and the posts would be created in order to discharge particular tasks, be they short or long-term.
+Such roles could be (but not exclusively):

 Minutes Secretary – to be responsible for taking Minutes/Notes at Meetings.